Self-Help, Management & Treatment, Related Disorders

 This page has information for HSP / FSP support groups in Europe, covering many countries.

-Dr. Fink’s site – University of Michigan
+Dr. John Fink – University of Michigan

 Dr. John K. Fink is the Director of the Neurogenetic Disorders Clinic which is part of the world-renowned University of Michigan Health System that includes a broad range of medical research and a large teaching hospital in Ann Arbor.
 Dr. Fink is a world leader and acknowledged expert on HSP, and is actively involved in HSP research.